open-blockchain/docker-bitcoin/README.md

 Usage
 -----

-Run the container in the background
+Configuration parameters can be passed as enviromnent variables to the container in format:

-    docker run -d beli/bitcoin
+    CONF_<PARAMETER_NAME>=<value>

+so for example:

+    CONF_RPCPASSWORD=changeme

+would set `rpcpassword=changeme`.
+The `CONF_RPCPASSWORD` parameter is required.

 The container exposes ports 8333 for bitcoin protocol and 8332 for RPC.

+It is also recommended to map a volume for the bitcoin client data directory at `/bitcoin/data` inside the container for permanently storing the blockchain database and wallet.

+So to run the container in the background, you would do something like this:

+    docker run -d -v ~/bitcoin:/bitcoin/data -e CONF_RPCPASSWORD=changeme beli/bitcoin

+Please don't forget to change the password to something more secure.